 Combats Insulin Resistance

-Insulin resistance is a condition that exists when the body does not respond to the hormone insulin.
+Insulin resistance is a condition in which the body does not respond to the hormone insulin.
 This makes it unable to convert glucose into energy.
 Insulin resistance is the main feature of type II diabetes and can also be detected in people with pre-diabetes.

 Excess belly fat is one of the first signs that you may be insulin-resistant.
 However, there is a much more sinister reality surrounding insulin resistance.
 Insulin resistance is not only associated not only with diabetes and excess fat, but also with cancer-specific mortality in postmenopausal women.